Emergya/persistence-geo/README.md

 ## Database init

-You need create a database and a schema on PostgreSQL.
+You need to create a database and a schema on PostgreSQL.
 You can see [create.sql](https://github.com/emergya/persistence-geo/blob/master/persistence-geo-core/src/main/resources/sql/create.sql)

 You still need to edit [local.properties](https://github.com/emergya/persistence-geo/blob/master/persistence-geo-core/src/main/filters/local.properties) to your database configuration.

-Then you need launch database initializer with persistence-geo-core:
+Then you need to launch database initializer with persistence-geo-core:

 <pre>
 ~persistence-geo/persistence-geo-core$ mvn clean test -Pfirst -DfilterToApply=local